rajanikhatri/Music_RRecommender_Simulation/README.md

 - `energy`
 - `tempo_bpm`

-The scoring recipe is:
+The algorithm has two parts: scoring one song and ranking the full song list.

+Scoring rule for one song:

 - Genre match = `+2.0`
 - Mood match = `+1.0`
 - Energy closeness = up to `+1.0`
 - Tempo closeness = up to `+0.5`

-This means exact genre and mood matches get clear bonus points, while energy and tempo are rewarded when they are close to the user's target.
+Genre has the strongest weight because it usually reflects music taste more strongly than the other features.
+Mood still matters, but it is a little more flexible.

+Energy and tempo use closeness because higher is not always better.
+Some users want calm or slower songs, so the goal is to match the user's target, not just reward bigger numbers.

+Ranking rule for the full song list:

+After each song is scored, all songs are sorted from highest score to lowest score.
+Then the recommender returns the top matches.

 One limitation is that the system can over-prioritize genre, especially because the dataset is small.

 ## What This Project Simulates